 Metabolomics is the comprehensive profiling of metabolites and other small molecules.
 The large structural diversity of these compounds makes both comprehensive profiling and identification challenging.
 The major platforms are NMR and mass spectrometry, particularly LC/MS and GC/MS. There is currently a great variety of approaches, including untargeted profiling, targeted approaches, and fluxomics.
 Both semi-quantitative and quantitative approaches can be used.
 Challenges include identification of metabolites and how they change in relation to a biological perturbation (e.g. drug, diet, disease) and determining the biological significance of these changes.
 The Metabolomics Research Group consists of members from academic core and research laboratories, industrial analytical laboratories and providers of metabolomic services, analytical standards and instrumentation.

 - The Metabolomics Research Group has organized and finished its second study with a focus on strategies for the analysis of metabolomics data collected with high resolution mass spectrometry.
-Results of the study were presented at the ABRF 2017 conference in San Diego, CA. A manuscript summarizing the study will be submitted to JBT.
+Results of the study were presented at the ABRF 2017 conference in San Diego, CA. A manuscript summarizing the study has been accepted for publication in a Metabolites Special Issue.

 - MRG2016 Study Results